jlhor/3d-imaging-pipeline/doc/segmentation_tutorial.md

 ### Step 2: CPU prediction and labeling step

-1. Copy the `prediction_output.h5` file to the HPC, together with the directory of the trained model.
+1. Copy the `probabilities.h5` file to the `output` directory of the project on the HPC, together with the directory of the trained model to the `models` sub-directory.
 The image file is not needed from this point onward.
-2. Configure the `hpc_template.yaml` file, by specifying the location of the `prediction_output.h5` file and the directory containing the trained model.
+2. Configure the `hpc_prediction_template.yaml` file, by specifying the location of the `probabilities.h5` file and the directory containing the trained model.
 Set the number of cluster (compute nodes) to request as needed.
+   Typically, editing of the configuration file is not required.
+However, adjusting the number of nodes to request, the number of CPUs and memory may be required depending on the HPC infrastructure of the institution.
+For details on the configuration parameters, see the [instructions](doc/configuration_hpc_prediction.md) here.
-4. Configure the `jobscript_template.sh` to run `python hpc_prediction.py hpc_template.yaml` on a SLURM scheduler.
+4. Configure the `jobscript_template.sh` to run `python hpc_prediction.py hpc_prediction_template.yaml` on a SLURM scheduler.
-5. The output `prediction_label.h5` file containing the individual segmented cell masks/labels will be generated and can be used for downstream applications.
+5. The output `prediction.h5` file containing the individual segmented cell masks/labels will be generated and can be used for downstream applications.

 Note: the output label file is a 32-bit array that often contains many more cells than the maximum bit-depth of a 16-bit image (65535) and should not be converted into a 16-bit image as all the segmented cell objects above the max bit-depth value will be lost.
 It is important that the subsequent processing and analysis steps do not inadvertently convert the array to a lower bit-depth (e.g. 8 or 16-bit).